Onchain: Bitcoin tops $100, Mt Gox gets sued, the real Satoshi? (Yes, it's May 2013)

 Will the real Satoshi please stand up?

 While Nelson wasn’t heavy on such things as “evidence” or “proof”, I can understand the urge to discover who Bitcoin’s creator actually is.
 Since Nakamoto went dark in 2011, their creation has surged from strength-to-strength, now becoming an internationally recognised financial tool trading around US$30 million per day.
-More to the point, Satoshi could be sitting on more than – worth around US$100 million at today’s prices.
+More to the point, Satoshi could be sitting on more than 1 million Bitcoin – worth around US$100 million at today’s prices.

 However, whether we do ever find out who Satoshi is or not – I’ve heard an Aussie by the name of Craig Wright might be a candidate – the sheer frenzy created by their anonymity suggests that Bitcoin’s future is bright.